Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Regen Facillitation Plan.md

 To enhance resoloution of the network structure, our domains and roles.

 ## How?
-Questions that are structured openly to deepen collective inquiry and clarity.
+Questions that are structured to deepen collective inquiry and clarity.

-Collect and reconcile individual perspectives and deepen enquiry with liberating structures:
 - Roles (1-2-4-All)
-	- Given your lived experience within the network so far; what kinds of regular contributions do you see as needed and meaningful?
+	- Given your lived experience within the network so far; what kinds of contributions do you see as needed and meaningful?
 - Network structure (1-2-4-All)
 	- What are your beliefs about the larger network as a whole?
 What do you percieve as its vision and how
 - 1-2-4-All session on domains (what I assume is needed to birdge the gap, others perspectives)